EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [x] You can now double-click a thumbnail to view it separately
 - [x] Upgrade Python version from 3.11 -> 3.13
 - [x] Allow for font size change
+- [x] Support Thumbnail when navigating with Arrow keys
+- [x] Fix tabbing
+- [x] Fix TypeError: Incoming markup is of an invalid type: None.
+Markup must be a string, a bytestring, or an open filehandle.
+- [x] Optional processing delay for every video
-- [] Allow for direct video downloading instead of manually selecting in the tree widget
+- [x] Allow for direct video downloading instead of manually selecting in the tree widget
-- [] Support Thumbnail when navigating with Arrow keys
 - [] Change Icons
-- [] Fix TypeError: Incoming markup is of an invalid type: None.
-Markup must be a string, a bytestring, or an open filehandle.
+- [] Publish translation strings on Crowdin
 - [] Fix and improve the CLI
 - [] ~~Implement transition animations for the Stacked Widget~~
-- [] Improve tree widget range selection and make it finally intuitive lol
+- [] ~~Improve tree widget range selection and make it finally intuitive lol~~
-- [] Splash screen loading animation? (maybe idk yet)
+- [] ~~Splash screen loading animation? (maybe idk yet)~~
-- [] Publish translation strings on Crowdin
-- [] Optional processing delay for every video
-- [] Fix tabbing
-- [] Fix keyboard shortcuts

 # Other stuff
 - [x] Add spankbang back into the project